MuntaqimRahman/Frontend-Personal-Website/README.md

 You can see it hosted here https://muntaqim-website-frontend.herokuapp.com/

 I aim to add a domain at a time in the future once more content is uploaded to it.
+Note I've allowed Heroku to let my application sleep when not called on to save resources.
+This may mean it will load slowly the first time you go onto it before Heroku wakes it up.